canorve/EllipSect/paper/paper.md

 Galaxies are the building blocks of the large scale structure of the Universe.
 The larger ones contain billions of stars that form stellar components such as bulges, bars, disks and rings.
 Consequently, these components make a diverse variety in galaxy morphology.
 The quantification of the galaxy images is a fundamental step to understand their structure and composition.

-They are useful to understand the formation and evolution of galaxies because galaxy parameters can be measured as a function of time, which this can be compared with predictions of simulations of galaxy formation.
+For instance, they can be compared with predictions of simulations of galaxy formation and see their evolution over time.

-[emmanuel comentario].

 Using models that fit their light distribution is one way to do it.
 Such models are mathematical functions of surface brightness for the different components of the galaxies.
 A suitable model that reliably represents the physical properties requires a detailed inspection of the fitted models.

 A well-known program for modeling the surface brightness of astronomical sources is GALFIT [[@peng02] 1753 cites at the moment of writing this paper].
 It allows to use a wide variety of standard functions such as Sérsic [@sersic68], de Vaucouleurs [@devau48], Nuker, gaussian, among others.
 GALFIT provides the fitted model parameters, errors, and a FITS (Flexible Image Transport System) cube image to check if the galaxy model is the appropriate one.